9 3 199 (Venlafaxine 25 mg)

-Venlafaxine is used in the treatment of major depressive disorder; anxiety; hot flashes; depression; vulvodynia (and more), and belongs to the drug class serotonin-norepinephrine reuptake inhibitors.
+Venlafaxine is used in the treatment of hot flashes; major depressive disorder; anxiety and stress; bipolar disorder; depression (and more), and belongs to the drug class serotonin-norepinephrine reuptake inhibitors.
 Risk cannot be ruled out during pregnancy.
 Venlafaxine 25 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 9 3 199

 - 6.00 mm

 - Drug Class: